 If you spend your time among particularly humorous company, this diminutive designation will come in handy.
 After your funniest friend earns a particularly big laugh, champion him or her as the group’s beloved wag.

-This is a bit of a confusing one, considering the word’s modern connotation.
-You’ll probably want to explain to your friend that you’re intending to point out his good nature and strong moral fiber before calling him a bully.
+This is a bit of a confusing one, considering the word’s modern, negative connotation—but originally, bully was a 16th-century term of endearment.
+(According to the OED, it may be derived from the Dutch word boel, which was used for friends and companions.)
+You’ll probably want to explain to your friend that you’re intending to point out his good nature and strong moral fiber before calling him a ”bully.”

 Say you just caught a glimpse of an attractive stranger across the room—this assessment of him or her as one brimming with physical allure should win you due favor.

-More than a century later, The New Academy of Complements was published in New York.
-It offered a few more long-winded gems: “Your virtues have so strangely taken up my thoughts, that therein they encrease and multiply in abundant felicity,” and “As you are fair and beauteous, be generous and merciful to him that is your slave.”
+The New Academy of Complements, published in the 18th century, offered some long-winded gems: “Your virtues have so strangely taken up my thoughts, that therein they encrease and multiply in abundant felicity,” and “As you are fair and beauteous, be generous and merciful to him that is your slave.”

-The Victorian era brought things back to basics.
-Here we have an adjective you can use to laud a friend for his or her bravery, likening the tough and unyielding nature of the party in question to—what else?—a brick.
+Bricky is an adjective you can use to laud a friend for his or her reliability, likening the tough and unyielding nature of the party in question to—what else?—a brick.

-Granted, it sounds a bit like a compliment you’d pay to a nice piece of toast, but this old slang superlative actually signifies “absolutely perfect young females.”
+Granted, it sounds a bit like a compliment you’d pay to a nice piece of toast, but this old slang superlative actually signifies “perfect young females.”

-While this moniker has conflicting records of origin, bearing premiere attribution to the 17th, 18th, and 19th centuries, it is consistent in its definition as a person of high esteem and admiration.
+When pippin first popped up in the 17th century, it was a term for a young, naïve person; later, it came to be used as a term for a person of high esteem and admiration.
 Granted, it’s also a type of apple, but context clues should clear things up in conversational use.

 It’s always appropriate to pay notice to a friend’s living quarters when stopping by, too.
 If a warm, cozy, or otherwise pleasant little abode wins your notice, make sure to remark on what a fine snuggery your chum has managed to land.